Yoga Anatomy by Leslie Kaminoff

 How Yoga Anatomy Compares

 Compared to books like Ray Long’s The Key Muscles of Yoga, which zeros in on specific muscles for each pose, Kaminoff’s book focuses on breath-driven principles and individual differences.
-It’s perfect if you want a flexible, deeper way to understand your practice.
+It may suit you if you prefer a flexible, principle-based way to understand your practice.

 Integrating Kaminoff’s Insights